isomerpages/nyp-sirs/_digital-programmes/5p-improve-customer-engagement-with-digital-mindset.md

 <p>This workshop is designed to equip individuals to generate ideas and opportunities to engage customers in the digital world.</p>

+<h4>Who Should Attend</h4>
+<p>This workshop is suitable for individuals involved in generating ideas and opportunities to engage customers in the digital world.</p>

 <h4>Outline</h4>
 <ul>
 <li>Understanding the evolution of retail with changing habits and trends</li>